Seeking a reason for hidden pain

 Advanced stage complex pain syndrome

-For more than 20 years since my first sufferer opened my clinical door and mind, I realised several stages from mild to moderate and then severe.
+For more than 20 years since my first suffering opened my clinical door and mind, I realised several stages, from mild to moderate and then severe.
 The latter creates wasting of the limb, arm or leg, hand or foot.
 The skin changes colour and texture.
-Pain arises through a rush of air, a sudden sound or injudicious movement of the limb affected.
+Pain arises through a rush of air, a sudden sound, or injudicious movement of the affected limb.
 The nature of pain is hot to burning.
 As one sufferer said at a conference I had organised, ‘pain is like putting your whole arm in a bucket of hot water and not removing it ‘.
 Causalgia is a term used to describe this side of the syndrome.
 In the advanced stage, the limb becomes stiff through disuse, and those with the worst symptoms end up in wheelchairs.
 And so to my story…

-Asked to help a woman by a different pain specialist to the one I had first worked with, I was asked if I could make a splint to prevent the inevitable contractures.
-I advised against this, but both his patient and he persisted in persuading me.
-I discussed this with my own anaesthetist, who would have to knock my patient out for us to get anywhere near her limb.
+Asked to help a woman by a different pain specialist to the one I had first worked with; I was asked if I could make a splint to prevent the inevitable contractures.
+I advised against this, but he was patient and persisted in persuading me.
+I discussed this with my anaesthetist, who would have to knock my patient out for us to get anywhere near her limb.
 Despite years of experience casting feet and legs, I brought in an orthotist to take a mold of the lower limb.
-Once the plaster cast had been removed, it would go back to his work station, and a plastic shell would be vacuum formed into the finished article and refitted.
+Once the plaster cast had been removed, it would return to his workstation, and a plastic shell would be vacuum-formed into the finished article and refitted.
 Once in place, the splint would hold the limb, preventing it from bending and the tendons tightening.

-As the anaesthetic took effect, my anaesthetist and I watch with amazement as the limb straightened from a furled up part of the anatomy with its mottled hue to a fresh colour that looked pink and healthy together with a straight leg.
+As the anaesthetic took effect, my anaesthetist and I watched with amazement as the limb straightened from a curled-up part of the anatomy with its mottled hue to a fresh colour that looked pink and healthy together with a straight leg.
 If I had been religious, I would have credited this with a story from the Christian bible.
 ‘Jesus saith unto him, Rise, take up thy bed, and walk,’ from John 5:8 – but sadly, no such thing arose.
 Once the anaesthetic, which works on the brain, wore off, the leg reversed its pattern.
-The leg bent, the skin changed tone and colour.
-We stood astonished as this act.
-Had it been an experiment, it would have failed to pass ethical approval.
-But, unfortunately, it was no experiment but a directed part of management.
+The leg bent, and the skin changed tone and colour.
+We stood astonished at this act.
+It would have failed to pass ethical approval if it had been an experiment.
+Unfortunately, it was no experiment; it was a directed part of management.
 The pain that accompanied this patient’s return to consciousness was amplified three-fold, and we had to shoot her up with morphine.
 Much to my unhappiness, we had to repeat the whole process to fit the device, which was an absolute disaster for the same reasons.
 I could explain this event in physiological scientific terms, but I desire to make people aware of the condition as a lay article.
+See further stories on this condition.

 Have we learned from these salutary lessons?

-As I was writing a new book called Foot Health Myths, Facts & Fables – Podiatry Reflections, I researched current stories.
-Much as I am against amputation, a case was cited by the Daily Mail online, a British tabloid that applies a sizeable latitude at times when it comes to podiatry.
+When Foot Health Myths, Facts & Fables – Podiatry Reflections, in 2020, I researched current stories.
+Much as I am against amputation, a case was cited by the Daily Mail online, a British tabloid that applies a sizeable latitude to podiatry.
 A 19-year-old sued the NHS after being treated for an ingrown toe (2012) and had an amputation that the tabloid suggested resolved her pain.
 The report by Kate Pickles in 2016 arose 30 years after my initial case.
 It is newsworthy for one reason alone.
-That reason exemplifies the fact that simple treatment can lead to untold consequences, and as clinicians, we are often helpful at supplying the best management.
+That reason exemplifies that simple treatment can lead to untold consequences, and as clinicians, we are often helpful at supplying the best management.
 The surgeon who causes the problem is not doing so out of negligence but is often insufficiently trained to make any difference.
 The pain specialist might be an anaesthetist or a rheumatologist, but the reality is that the box of tricks available comes with a simple message.

-In truth, treatment starts with the earliest of suspicions leading to a presumptive diagnosis.
-The patient must be briefed immediately and counselled of the likely route without false promises.
+In truth, treatment starts with the earliest suspicions, leading to a presumptive diagnosis.
+The patient must be briefed immediately and counselled on the likely route without false promises.
 After that, there is a wake-up call; medicine might not believe you.
-Friends think you are shamming.
+Friends think you are shaming.
 Employers believe you’re pulling a sicky!
 Marriages start to creak with destructive forces of altered sensitivity.

 The pain management ladder starts with simple analgesics but soon requires supplemental medication to manage discomfort.
-Gentle physiotherapy is essential, and the use of the limb should be encouraged as rest, and lack of movement is a disaster.
-Contractures arise because of our reflex to guarding against pain.
+Gentle physiotherapy is essential, and using the limb should be encouraged as rest and lack of movement is a disaster.
+Contractures arise because of our reflexes to guard against pain.
 We stop moving.
 The skin must be trained and desensitised by light pressure build-up.
-The brain must be fooled, and mirror therapy can help (also see Sayegh 2013).
+The brain must be fooled, and mirror therapy can help (see Sayegh 2013).
 Psychology is essential, and any input from favourable cognitive treatment is necessary.
 Group therapy is vital as a help network.
 Sleep management is critical to ensure the brain can cope and depression is averted.
 Surgery plays a minimal part, while amputations are not advised.
-The Daily Mail might sell more papers because of a small silly innocuous ingrowing nail costs NHS as a headline.
+The Daily Mail might sell more papers because of a small, silly, innocuous ingrowing nail costs NHS as a headline.
 Then there is the narrative of the prosthetic limb redolent of soldiers returning from Iraq and Afghanistan, which offers a metaphor for the battlefield.
 It is the less savoury side of journalism!

 Healing after injury requires us to manage pain